 Every year the committee is elected at the Annual General Meeting (AGM) usually held in October.

-We solely depend on the goodwill of our parents/carers, as without their continued support and commitment we would not be able to operate and in turn be forced to close!
+We solely depend on the goodwill of our parents/carers, as without their continued support and commitment we would not be able to operate.

 Each voluntary member of the committee bring with them different skills that are invaluable to the running of pre-school.
 Both Mums & Dads are equally welcome to join and no previous experience is required.
 Signing up can make a huge difference to the staff and children of Little Stars!